NVIDIA/OpenSeq2Seq/docs/sources/source/speech-synthesis/tacotron-2.rst

 a fully connected prenet.
 During training, the ground frame is fed through the prenet and passed as input to the LSTM layers.
 In addition, an attention context is computed by the attention layer at each step and concatenated with the prenet output.
-The output of the LSTM network concatenated with the attention is semt through two projection layers.
+The output of the LSTM network concatenated with the attention is sent through two projection layers.
 The first projects the information to a spectrogram while the other projects it to a stop token.
 The spectrogram is then sent through the convolutional postnet to compute a residual to add to the